Category Archives: Greek Royals

 Embed from Getty Images

-The engagement was announced on September 13, 1961, during a dinner held at the villa of Juan Carlos’ grandmother, former Queen Victoria Eugenie (Ena) in Lausanne, Switzerland.
+The engagement was announced on September 13, 1961, during a dinner at the villa of Juan Carlos’ grandmother, former Queen Victoria Eugenie (Ena) in Lausanne, Switzerland.
 The parents of the bride and groom soon joined their children in Lausanne to mark the happy event.

 At the villa, Sophia and Juan Carlos later met with members of the Swiss press to discuss the engagement.
-Juan Carlos said that he wasn’t certain when he fell in love with Sophia, but that the couple had known each other for several years.
+Juan Carlos said that he was not certain when he fell in love with Sophia, but that the couple had known each other for several years.
 Evidently, the two had surprised both sets of parents by indicating their wish to marry.

 Reportedly, Juan Carlos popped the question to Sophia in a rather unusual way.
 While attending an event at the Beau Rivage Hotel in Lausanne, Juan Carlos said “Sofi, catch it!” while tossing a small box in her direction.
 Sophia did catch the box, and when she opened it she saw that it contained a ring made from melted ancient coins dating back to the reign of Alexander the Great.
 Juan Carlos then happily said, “Now we will get married, okay?”
 Years later, Sophia jokingly remarked that Juan Carlos never officially asked her to marry him.

-Crown Prince Constantine, who was acting as regent of Greece during his father’s absence from the country, announced news of the engagement in Greece.
+Crown Prince Constantine, acting as regent of Greece during his father’s absence from the country, announced news of the engagement in Greece.
 According to Constantine, Paul was so excited by the news that he was unaware of the late hour (3:00 AM) when he called to share it with his son.
 Constantine himself said he was so thrilled by the news of the engagement that he had trouble going back to sleep.

 In celebration of his sister’s engagement, Constantine provided Greek news editors with champagne at the royal palace in Athens the following day.
 A 21-gun salute was fired from nearby Mount Lycabettus to announce to the Greek public the upcoming marriage of their princess.